 Jason and Ashley Bartner are American expats living the dream in the Le Marche countryside where they own an agriturismo (organic farm, inn) and cooking school.
 From the hustle-bustle of life in NYC to organic farmers and inn keepers at the age of 25 years old, their life changed forever!
 Ten years ago they founded La Tavola Marche and have been celebrating life at every meal — from the farm to the table — ever since!

-Jason is a professional chef and culinary instructor with over 15 years of high-end culinary experience in San Francisco, New York City, Amsterdam and Italy.
+Jason Bartner is a professional chef and culinary instructor with more than 15 years of high-end culinary experience in San Francisco, New York City, Amsterdam and Italy.
 Jason studied at the prestigious French Culinary Institute in New York, training with culinary legends including Jacques Pepin, and has a passion to cook for anyone with an appetite.

-Ashley Bartner, his wife, wear’s many hats: food and travel writer/photographer and filmmaker, host-extraordinaire and free-range chicken wrangler on the farm.
-Ashley has contributed to numerous international magazines including 5+years writing a monthly column in Italia! and Taste Italia!
-She strives to promote sustainable & culinary tourism.
+Ashley Bartner, his wife, wears many hats: food and travel writer/photographer and filmmaker, host extraordinaire and free-range chicken wrangler on the farm.
+Ashley has contributed to numerous international magazines, including 5+ years writing a monthly column in Italia! and Taste Italia!
+She strives to promote sustainable and culinary tourism.

 Jason and Ashley are now using their decade of experience owning a hospitality business in Italy to coach and teach other expat couples who dream of moving to Italy to run their own B&B or something similar.
-They’re hosting a consulting workshop in November at La Tavola Marche.
+They host consulting workshops at La Tavola Marche.
 Dream of Italy chatted with Ashley about what it takes to make this kind of dream come true.

 Dream of Italy: How much of running a B&B in Le Marche is a dream and how much is a nightmare?
 Or does it ebb and flow?